 Recreation Workers Career

-If you love outdoor jobs and want to have flexibility in your work as part-time job too, then recreation workers as career option would be right fit for you.
-The career offers you a various areas to work such as local playgrounds and recreation areas, parks, community and senior centers, nursing homes and other senior housing, camps, and tourist attractions.
+If you love outdoor job and want to have flexibility in your work as part-time job too, then recreation worker as career option would be right fit for you.
+The career offers you various areas to work such as local playgrounds and recreation areas, parks, community and senior centers, nursing homes and other senior housing, camps, and tourist attractions.
 You can choose your own area of interest too, from arts and crafts, sports, performing arts, camping, and other special interests.
-As recreational worker you can work with different age group of people in different setting and job opportunities are enormous and demand will continue to grow.
+As recreational worker you can work with different age group of people in different settings and job opportunities are enormous.

 The specific responsibilities of recreation workers vary greatly with their job title, their level of training, or the state they work in.
 The following are examples of types of recreation workers: